Falmouth-Games-Academy/comp140-gam160-game/README.md

 Fig1: COUTURE, Joel.
 2018.
 Yo Bartender

 Another game that has inspired me is called Space Box (see figure 2) that is controlled by the player sitting in a box and tilting it to make the space ship move and direct it through space.
 I like it because it can allow adults to relive, and for children to experience, their imagination and the fun they had when playing (Champlain 2017).
 The way the controller measures the angle the player tilts to change the position of the ship and use the menu in Space Box was an inspiration for my controller.
 This can be used for my game so that the virtual shaker will tilt the depending on the angle of the controller and thus allow the player to pour the drink they make.
 As well as that, like Space Box, I hope that my game will make the player feel like they’re a part of it.
+What I don't like about Space Box is the fact that they could have expanded on the idea, for example they could have added buttons on the side which could control how fast you move or control different weapons and turn it into a kind of areal dog fight game.

 ![](P1060449-arthop-1024x576.png)